MINDS-code/jammingSDR/Asilomar23/README.md

-# Data-driven LoRa Signal Classification
+# LoRa Signal Classification

-Code and Data for the simulation results presented in our paper titled "Data-driven classification of low-power communication signals by an unauthenticated user using a software-defined radio", Accepted at the Asilomar Conference on Signals, Systems, and Computers - 2023.
+Code and Data for the simulation results presented in the following paper:
+Tarun Rao Keshabhoina and Marcos M. Vasconcelos.
+“Data-driven classification of low-power communication signals by an unauthenticated user using a Software Radio” IEEE Asilomar Conference on Signals, Systems, and Computers - 2023 [Accepted].

 ## Table of Contents